Skip to Main Content

 The Firm Says

 We pride ourselves on giving summer associates real work for real clients with real deadlines.
-During week one, the entire class is invited to the New York office where summer associates across the US will have the opportunity to network with their peers and learn more about the Firm, our people and our culture.
-Programming includes various workshops, talks from lawyers, and a team-building activity as well as an overview of our Global Citizenship and Diversity Initiatives and a seminar on law firm economics, which provides a general understanding of how law firms operate.
-We include a full curriculum of training programs following week one in addition to hands-on training working side-by-side with our lawyers.
-Our Staffing Managers ensure that each summer associate is exposed to a variety of work, including pro bono matters.
+During week one, the entire class is invited to the New York office where summer associates across the United States will have the opportunity to network with their peers and learn more about the firm, our people, and our culture.
+Programming includes a session on wellness, business skills training, a seminar on law firm economics, and an off-site team-building activity as well as an overview of our Responsible Business initiatives.
+We include a full curriculum of training programs following week one, in addition to hands-on training working side-by-side with our lawyers.
+Our Staffing Manager ensures that each summer associate is exposed to a variety of work, including pro bono matters.
 Summer associates are assigned mentors to provide career guidance and ensure a smooth transition to the firm.
 A variety of social events are available to help foster internal connections.
 At the end of the program, our summer associates will have a thorough understanding of what it is like to be a junior associate at White & Case.